bcgov/aqwarnings/frontend/warnings/2025-12-19_Penticton_issue_pollution_prevention.md

-The Ministry of Environment and Parks in collaboration with the Interior Health Authority has issued a Pollution Prevention Notice within 50 km of the Kamloops hospital due to elevated fine particulate matter.
+The Ministry of Environment and Parks in collaboration with the Interior Health Authority has issued a Pollution Prevention Notice within 50 km of the Penticton hospital (this is a TEST) due to elevated fine particulate matter.

-Open burning restrictions are now in effect within 50 km of the Kamloops hospital.
+Open burning restrictions are now in effect within 50 km of the Penticton hospital (this is a TEST).
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.

 Exposure to fine particulate matter is particularly a concern for infants, older adults, individuals with chronic conditions (such as